EK-DATA9003/DATA9003-Research-Project/README.md

 # DATA9003-Research-Project
-Jupyter notebooks and code files written as part of my third semester research project for MTU's MSc Data Science & Analytics Programme
+Jupyter notebooks and code files written as part of my third semester research project for MTU's MSc Data Science & Analytics Programme.
+It is important to note that this collection is purely archival.
+Due to the omission of certain large data files the code is not executable.

 ### Project Title
 The Impact of Crime Hot-Spots on House Prices